A 90-Minute UX Sprint — Utah Tech Week 2026

 Overview

-During Vibe-a-Thon at Utah Tech Week 2026, each team received three random prompts and had
+At Vibe-a-Thon during Utah Tech Week 2026, each team received three random prompts and had 90 minutes to design and pitch a solution using only one AI design tool.

 Prompts